Privacy Policy

 How Company uses information necessary to provide Company’s services to customers

-Company collects the following information from customers when they contract for Company’s services (the “Customer Record”):
+Company collects the following information from customers when they contract for Company’s services (the “Customer Record”), of which Company is the Controller:

 • Customer corporate name;